Learn how to setup a Bugsnag integration with Jira.

 The Jira integration allows an issue to be created in Jira for errors that are reported to Bugsnag.

-Set up the JIRA integration by selecting it from the Available integrations section of the settings (Project Settings -> Configure Integrations -> Available Integrations).
+In Bugsnag, set up the Jira integration by selecting it from the Available integrations section of the settings (Project Settings -> Configure Integrations -> Available Integrations).

 The integration requires a Jira instance URL, project prefix key, username and password.

 An issue can be created automatically when a new error occurs by enabling it in the Automation section of the settings (Project Settings -> Configure Integrations -> Jira -> Automation)